javawocky/dogewrangler/README.txt

 ========
 Enter your database connection string in .env or .env.local.
-More info can be found here https://symfony.com/doc/current/configuration.html
+More info can be found here https://symfony.com/doc/current/configuration.html You may need to run the migration to create the tables php bin/console make:migration php bin/console doctrine:migrations:migrate

 Start the webserver
 ===================